 There is no “right” way to remember someone or engage in activities and rituals which may help to develop positive continuing bonds.
 This will be an entirely unique experience and the key is to know what is possible so that you can find what might be helpful for you.

 Many places are happy for memorial benches or trees to be placed.
 Some people decide to plant trees, create memory bears or cushions using clothes which belong to the person who has died, write a poem or song about them, create a playlist to listen to whenever they would like to feel close to them and much, much more.
 Many people find photographs and videos a powerful way to stay connected to someone who has died and there is professional support available from local providers such as “Never Forget You” if you would like to create a visual memorial tribute.
 If you have any ideas that you would like us to share so that others might find the inspiration them need then please get in touch and we will add your suggestions here.

 Please don’t hesitate to get in touch if there is anything that you would like to discuss.
-If you aren’t sure where to start then we could spend some time talking and between us we might just come up with some ideas for you to consider.
+If you aren’t sure where to start, then we could spend some time talking and between us we might just produce some ideas for you to consider.